TheDarkDesync/tools/README.md

 # Tools

 ## SpongeText
-Formates the text from your clipboard in alternating upper and lowercase.
+Formats the text from your clipboard in alternating upper and lowercase.